rruy/octo-events/README.md

 ## Use ngrok

-The ngrok allow you app show to internt from your Pc and run local rails running.
+The ngrok allow your app show to internet from your Pc and execute localy rails running.

 To install ngrok on Ubuntu: